 It wasn't until 1879 when Lady Margaret Hall and

 Somerville College opened that women were finally admitted to Oxford.
-Since then graduates have included the first British woman to win a Nobel Prize, Dorothy Hodgkin; Britain's first woman Prime Minister, Margaret Thatcher; the writers Iris Murdoch and Dorothy L. Sayers; India's first woman Prime Minister, Indira Gandhi and the Burmese winner of the 1991 Nobel Peace Prize, Aung San Suu Kyi.
+Since then graduates have included the first British woman to win a Nobel Prize, Dorothy Hodgkin; Britain's three women Prime Ministers: Margaret Thatcher, Theresa May, Liz Truss; the writers Iris Murdoch and Dorothy L. Sayers; India's first woman Prime Minister, Indira Gandhi and the Burmese winner of the 1991 Nobel Peace Prize, Aung San Suu Kyi.

-The following list shows the thirty-nine colleges, grouped by the century in which they were founded.
+The following list shows the 38 colleges, grouped by the century in which they were founded.

 The colleges founded before the 18th century include information on a selection of famous people who have been connected to the college and links to the college website and its history webpage.